I'll Stand by You

-"I'll Stand by You" is a song recorded by English-American rock band the Pretenders from their sixth studio album, Last of the Independents (1994).
+"I'll Stand by You" is a song recorded by the British rock band the Pretenders from their sixth studio album, Last of the Independents (1994).
 The song was written by Chrissie Hynde and the songwriting team of Tom Kelly and Billy Steinberg, and produced by Ian Stanley.
 The song is a ballad in which the singer pledges love and faithful assistance to a loved one in times of personal darkness.

 Released on April 11, 1994, "I'll Stand by You" reached the top 20 in several countries, including Australia, Belgium, Canada, Iceland, the United Kingdom, and the United States.
-It also became a major hit for British girl group Girls Aloud in 2004 and American country singer Carrie Underwood in 2007, both times recorded as a charity single.
-Colombian singer Shakira performed the song for the live charity telethon Hope for Haiti Now in 2010; her cover version was released on the charity benefit album, which was also entitled Hope for Haiti Now.
+The accompanying music video was directed by London-based director Zanna, featuring Hynde taking care of an ill man in a hut.
+"I'll Stand by You" also became a major hit for British girl group Girls Aloud in late 2004 and American country singer Carrie Underwood in early 2007, both times recorded as a charity single.
+Colombian singer Shakira performed the song for the live charity telethon Hope for Haiti Now in early 2010; her cover version was released on the charity benefit album, which was also entitled Hope for Haiti Now.

 Release and commercial reception

 "I'll Stand by You" was released as the second single from the album Last of the Independents (1994), and it reached number 16 on the US Billboard Hot 100, number 21 on Billboard's Modern Rock Tracks chart, and number 10 in the United Kingdom.
 It charted higher in the UK and the US than "Night in My Veins", the album's first single.
 The music video for "I'll Stand by You" was released in 1994 and features Chrissie Hynde caring for an ill man.

 On the long-running BBC program Songwriters Circle, Hynde mentions her embarrassment at having set out to write a "hit."
-She goes on to say that she felt better about the song after Noel Gallagher said "he wished he'd written it.".
-Since 2010 the song has been used in an appeal advert for the NSPCC, and also the Girls Aloud version was used in an advert for Aptamil follow-on milk.
+She goes on to say that she felt better about the song after Noel Gallagher said "he wished he'd written it."
+Since 2010 the song has been used in an appeal advert for the NSPCC.